NBA Showtime: NBA on NBC

-NBA Showtime is a basketball arcade game released by Midway in 1999, featuring teams and players from the National Basketball Association.
+NBA Showtime is a basketball arcade game released by Midway in 1999, featuring teams and players from the National Basketball Association (NBA).
 The game is modeled after the NBA presentations on NBC and takes its name from NBC's NBA pregame show.
-It is the successor to Midway's previous basketball titles NBA Hangtime and NBA Jam and is the first in the series to have fully 3-D polygonal graphics.
+It is the successor to Midway's previous basketball titles NBA Hangtime and NBA Jam and is the first in the series to have fully 3-D polygonal graphics, featuring real uniforms for all teams.
 Showtime was also featured in a dual game cabinet along with NFL Blitz 2000 that Midway dubbed the "SportStation."
 Midway followed up the game with the console exclusive NBA Hoopz.

 Gameplay

 The game features gameplay similar to its predecessors NBA Jam and NBA Hangtime.
 Rather than typical 5 on 5 action, this game features 2 on 2 play with the ability to pick two players from any NBA team's starting line-up for the first half and can choose again for the second.
 The game introduces personal fouls for each shove on another player; after a certain number of fouls the opposing team gets a free throw.
 The game retains the series standard "on fire" feature.
 After a player makes three consecutive shots he becomes "on fire", which allows him to easily make shots from almost anywhere, as well as goaltend without penalty and push opponents without being charged a foul.
 Play otherwise is similar to NBA rules.
 The arcade version accommodates up to four players, as do the home versions produced for the Nintendo 64 and Dreamcast.

 The players featured in the game include many of the most popular players of the particular year and era of the NBA season, but like the previous games in the arcade-style basketball series, many players were left out and each team has a limited number of players per position to choose from.